nafiz-swe/laravelweb/README.md

 # 👨‍💻 Developer Information
 My name is Nafizul Islam.
 I have completed my BSc in Software Engineering from Daffodil International University in 2023.

-This Laravel project is developed as part of my **internship interview task** for **Fouraxiz Software Company** (USA office site front page design).

 ---

-# 📢 Interview Task Details
-**Position:** Intern – WordPress/Laravel Developer
-**Platform:** BD Jobs Fair – 21 May 2025
-**Location:** KBI, Farmgate, Dhaka

-> You have been shortlisted for the position of Intern WordPress/Laravel Developer through the BD Jobs Fair – 2025.
-As part of the interview process, please design the front page of our site (https://fouraxiz.com) targeted for our USA office.
-Submit your work link via email by **31/05/2025**.
-Top performers will be selected for the final appointment.
-> Md.
-Alim Razi
-> Manager Admin
-> 4axiz IT Ltd.
-> 📧 admin@4axiz.com

 ---